-With over thirteen years of experience in the San Francisco wealth management industry, Sabrina’s mission is to help clients feel like they have a solid framework for making informed decisions during times of transition.
+With fifteen years of experience in the San Francisco wealth management industry, Sabrina’s mission is to help clients feel like they have a solid framework for making informed decisions during times of transition.
 Focused areas of practice include comprehensive financial planning, Social Security and Medicare planning, along with a personal passion for working with young tech executives.

 Sabrina is a Certified Financial Planner™ professional, received her BA in business from Principia College, and holds a Certificate in Personal Financial Planning from the UC Berkeley Personal Financial Planning Program.
 She has also taken classes through Golden Gate University towards a Master’s in Taxation.

 Sabrina was part of the inaugural Investment News 40 under 40 list (2014), illuminating the future of the financial advice industry by finding the top young talent in the field.
 She was also the recipient of the Financial Planning Association’s (FPA) Heart of Financial Planning Award for San Francisco (2014) and National (2015), for representing FPA’s Core Values in her profession and community.
 As a long standing member of the FPA, she has been actively involved with helping develop educational content for advisors chairing the FPA Experience Conference (2013) with over 3,000 financial professionals in attendance, and spearheading session tracks for the FPA National Conference (2007, 2012).
 She twice Chaired the FPA NorCal Conference (2010, 2011), served on the national Consumer Advisory Group and the Professional Development Advisory Group task forces, and participated locally on the SF FPA Career Development Committee and SF FPA Speaker’s Committee.
 As a past President of NexGen, a national organization supporting young financial planners, she also chaired its national conference (2008).